falconreid/6-Weather-Dashboard-App/README.md

 Created Weather Dashboard so I can view the weather in any given city (provided that city is in the dataset) with the click of a button.
 When I search for a city it creates a button that I can use to access that city's data again when I click that button again.

-the UV index section changes color for low, med and high UV Indexes for that day.

 I utilized the API data from OpenWeather.org.

 https://falconreid.github.io/6-Weather-Dashboard-App/